-The Great Lakes Trade Adjustment Assistance Center has over 30 years of experience helping small manufacturers that have been hurt by imports improve their competitiveness.
+The Great Lakes Trade Adjustment Assistance Center has 35 years of experience helping small manufacturers that have been hurt by imports improve their competitiveness.

 GLTAAC is part of the Economic Growth Institute at the University of Michigan.
 It manages the Trade Adjustment Assistance for Firms program for companies located in Indiana, Michigan and Ohio.